aergoio/wallet-extension/README.md

-# AERGO Wallet (Browser extension)
+# Aergo Wallet (Browser extension)

+**Beta version under active testing: use at your own risk!**

-This is the source code for the official AERGO Wallet browser extension.
-It works with Chrome and Firefox.
+This is the source code for the official Aergo Wallet browser extension.
+It's developed and tested with Chrome.

-## Install test version
+## Install development version

 1. `git clone https://github.com/aergoio/wallet-extension`
 2. Go to [chrome://extensions/](chrome://extensions/).